 Find Out the Ideal Server Room Temperature

-One of the most difficult, and costly, parts of operating a server room is controlling the temperature of the environment.
-The equipment housed in the server room both produces a huge amount of heat and is quite sensitive to temperature.
-If the air coolers in a large server room went offline for even a short period of time, the equipment would quickly overheat, and in many cases, cause permanent damage to the hardware.
+One of the most difficult and costly aspects of operating a server room is controlling the temperature of the environment.
+The equipment housed in a server room produces a huge amount of heat and is quite sensitive to temperature.
+If the air coolers went offline in a large server room for even a short period of time, the equipment would quickly overheat.
+In most cases, this would cause permanent damage to the hardware.

 Of course, you don’t want to plan for either of these extremes as they don’t leave any room for error.
-If one part of the server room becomes warmer than the rest, for example, it would quickly cause problems with your hardware.
+For example, if one part of the server room becomes warmer than the rest, then it would immediately cause problems for your hardware.

-Most server rooms are fairly large areas that house dozens, hundreds, or even thousands of different pieces of equipment.
-This large space can make it difficult to maintain an ideal temperature in all areas.
-Having ‘hot spots’ in a server room is both inefficient and puts the equipment in that area at risk.
+Additionally, most server rooms are in fairly large areas that house dozens, hundreds, or even thousands of different pieces of equipment.
+Due to the large space, it can make it difficult to maintain an ideal temperature in all areas.
+Having ‘hot spots’ in a server room is inefficient, which puts the equipment in that area at risk.
 In order to combat this problem, server room managers need to take a number of proactive steps:

 - Thermometers Throughout the Room – Having digital thermometers throughout the room will allow you to identify where potential problems exist.

 - Smart Airflow Planning – One of the most important ways to ensure a consistent temperature in a server room is with smart airflow planning.

 - Strategically Placed Cooling Ducts – Part of airflow planning is the placement of cooling ducts.
 These ducts need to be located throughout the room to ensure an even temperature.